Photo credit: Miles Davies.

 I studied television production at the department Art and Design of Teesside Polytechnic (Cleveland University), UK, under Hans Linder.

-I presented the first of many videos and live streams with a market leading company back in the year 2000, under Nottingham based documentary producer Jake Shaw, and film industry Director of Photography Nathan Sheppard.
-I was very fortunate to start off with these two people, who gave me an industry standard training for which I am very grateful.
+I presented the first of many videos and live streams with a market leading company in the year 2000, under Nottingham based documentary producer Jake Shaw, and film industry Director of Photography Nathan Sheppard.
+I was fortunate to start off with people who gave me an industry standard training for which I am grateful.
 They helped me convert my public speaking skills to TV presentation ones.
-I also learned to inspire confidence in the team on set, so I was able to film with a BBC TV cable channel soon afterwards.
+I also learned to inspire confidence in the team on set, so I was able to film with the BBC soon afterwards.
 I have presented dozens of videos, zoom sessions, live streams, and TV broadcasts, most recently live streamed sessions from International Watercolour Masters at the UK National Sports Centre.

 I have written and illustrated for Pratique des Arts, Gallery and Artist, The Art of Watercolour, Monocle, Painting World, Artists & Illustrators, coming soon, The Artist and Leisure Painter Magazines - UK, and others - also encyclopedias and part works including those accompanying the Channel 4 UK TV series Watercolour Challenge.
 I have worked for Eagle Moss, Quarto, d'Agostini, and others.